boldbi/aspnet-mvc-sample/README.md

  ## Using the ASP.NET MVC sample

- * Open the ASP.NET Core sample in Visual Studio Code.
+ * Open the ASP.NET MVC sample in Visual Studio Code.

  * Download the embedConfig.json file by referring to this [help documentation](https://help.boldbi.com/cloud-bi/site-administration/embed-settings/)